shariq1989/cookbook/content/recipe/georgian_soup.md

 +++
-title = "Chikhirtma - Georgian Chicken Soup" date = "2020-01-18"
+title = "Chikhirtma - Georgian Lemon and Chicken Soup" date = "2020-01-18"
-description = ""
-tags = [
+description = "Who doesn't love a good chicken soup?
+Whether the fall or a winter-time sickness, having a go-to chicken soup is pretty much required at this point.
+If I had to choose, this would be mine.
+Like many Georgian dishes, chikhirtma's use of lemon and dill lends a tartness to the soup that is blanced by the creaminess of the egg yolks.
+With the bit of heat that comes from the red chili flakes, you are looking a perfect go-to chicken soup." tags = [
     "soup",
     "entree",